cfriedline/cfriedline.github.com/content/data-carpentry-workshop-at-rutgers.md

 * Python data analysis (Chris)
 * SQL (Leigh)

 This schedule met the criteria above and though Leigh and I didn't list this schedule out explicitly, in my exhausted brain this is what I thought would happen.
-I got into the hotel that evening, was treated exceptionally well, found out that my parking, breakfasts, and Internet were taken care of under the Rutgers agreement with the hotel, and off to bed I went.
+I got into the hotel that evening, was treated exceptionally well, found out that my parking, breakfasts, and Internet were taken care of under the Rutgers agreement with the hotel, and off to bed I went after a quick Bourbon.
 I woke up very early that morning, put the final (read: entire) touches on my Open Refine lecture, met Leigh for quick bagel and coffee, and off to Rutgers we went.

 ## Day 1